orsonteodoro/electronapkbuild/README.md

 You may need to disable check for unit tests if you have a bad router or it fails.

+You can either use a patched libuv (which is preferred to minimize compile time and duplicate binary code) or use the internal libuv but you need to modify some things.

 ### Building

 Rename this folder to electron and place it in testing